jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 author_profile: true
 ---

-Climate effects in a large health insurance Canadian cohort [2026-] 👤🇨🇦
+Climate effects in a large health insurance Canadian cohort (2026-) 👤🇨🇦
 -------------------

-*As part as my post-doctoral fellowship at McGill.*
+*As part as my post-doctoral fellowship at McGill, funded by CIHR.*

 - Assessing the relationship between different environmental exposures and medication dispensations across Canada
 - Studying exposures to extreme temperatures, wildfires and flooding